Duodenal Switch Surgery vs. SADI

 The duodenal switch contains 2 anastomoses with a Y-shape alteration to the intestines.

-SADI-S And Duodenal Switch (DS) Similarities
+Duodenal Switch vs SADI: Similarities

-SADI-S And Duodenal Switch (DS) Differences
+Duodenal Switch vs SADI: Differences

 The biggest difference between the two procedures is that the duodenal switch alters more of the intestinal tract and splits a portion into a Y formation.
 It also has two anastomoses posing more risk for post-surgical leaking and is more malabsorptive which can cause malnutrition.
 Duodenal switch surgery is more complicated and poses more long-term risks.